pohlondrej/free-genai-bootcamp-2025/opea-megaservice/docs/Rules.md

 # Project Rules

+1. **Read-only Directories:**
-1. The `vllm` and `GenAIComps` folders are read-only and should not be modified.
+   - The `vllm/` and `GenAIComps/` folders must not be modified
+   - The `GenAIExamples/` folder must not be modified

+2. **Documentation:**
-2. All learnings and observations should be recorded in the `docs/Learnings.md` file, under the "Lessons Learned" section.
+   - All learnings and observations must be recorded in `docs/Learnings.md`
+   - New learnings should be added under the "Lessons Learned" section
+   - Each learning entry should include a timestamp and context
+   - Learning entries should be concrete and specific

+3. **Project Scope:**
-3. The project goal is described in the README.md file.
+   - The project goal and requirements are defined in `README.md`
+   - Focus on adapting ChatQnA example to use vLLM on CPU
+   - Document the learning process thoroughly